Yeeldx/yeeldbox-devdocs/docs/contributing/contribute.md

 The Yeeldx ecosystem is expanding and, as a result, so is the need for documentation.
 You can find the "official" Yeeldx Documentation [here](https://docs.Yeeldx.finance/) — which provides high-level overviews _and_ technical documentation.

-Whether it's writing _How To_ guides on using vaults or creating diagrams on how the protocol ties together, there is something for everyone.
+Whether it's writing _How To_ guides on using YeeldBoxs or creating diagrams on how the protocol ties together, there is something for everyone.
 If you speak another language, translations might be up your alley!

 You can see our progress on the [Github Project Board](https://github.com/orgs/Yeeldx/projects/2) where you can look through any issue that interests you.
 Before contributing: Please see our [How to Use Github](https://hackmd.io/4U35op0ORoGT24lzPhbGNQ) guide and ensure that your PRs adhere to our [Writing Style Guide](https://hackmd.io/dXQecpkJQX6XRy4y7k7j3g).